Which Degree Is Right for Me?

 In order to apply, you must:

-- Be currently employed in the health care industry
+- Be a current full-time employee in the health sector

 - Have completed courses in financial accounting and statistics